cjnaz/lanmonitor/tools/lanmonitor_P2.md

       eg:
       Host_testhost2    local  CRITICAL  5m  testhost2.lan
+      Host_Yahoo        me@testhost2     1h  yahoo.com

-**This example definition executes the `pinghost_plugin` on the `local` machine, every `5 minutes`, checking for a response from `testhost2.lan`.
+**The `Host_testhost2` example definition executes the `pinghost_plugin` on the `local` machine, every `5 minutes`, checking for a response from `testhost2.lan`.
 If testhost2.lan is not available a notification is sent to the config file `NotifList`.
 The `CRITICAL` tag indicates that repeat notifications will be sent per the config file `CriticalReNotificationInterval` param.**

 Breaking down the definition line syntax terms:

 1. `<type>` matches the corresponding `MonType_<type>` line.
 2. `<friendly_name>` is arbitrary and is used for notifications, logging, etc. `<type>_<friendly_name>` must be unique.
 3. `<local or user@host[:port]>` specifies _on which machine the check will be executed from._  If not "`local`" then `user@host` specifies the ssh login on the remote machine.
-For example, the `Host_Yahoo` line below specifies that `Yahoo.com` will be pinged from the `RPi2.mylan` host by doing an `ssh me@RPi2.mylan ping Yahoo.com`.
+For example, the `Host_Yahoo` line above specifies that `Yahoo.com` will be pinged from the `testhost2` host by doing an `ssh me@testhost2 ping Yahoo.com`.
 The default ssh port is 22, but may be specified via the optional `:port` field.
 4. `CRITICAL` may optionally be specified.
 CRITICAL tagged items are those that need immediate attention.
 Renotifications are sent for these items when failing by the `stock_notif.py` notification handler based on the `CriticalReNotificationInterval` config parameter.
 (For critical-tagged items their `check_interval` should be less than the `CriticalReNotificationInterval`.)
 5. `<check_interval>` is the wait time between rechecks for this specific item.
-Each item is checked at its own check_interval.
+Each monitored item is checked at its own check_interval.
 6. `<rest_of_line>` are the plugin-specific settings/content.

 <br/>